gabimor/keyboardninja/README.md

   * (Ctrl, Alt, Shift, Space, Tab, Windows, Insert, Delete, Esc, F1 ...
 F12, Enter, Backspace, PageUp.., Home, End, ArrowUp...)
 * accessible
   * from the main page -> add a shortcut
-  * from the search results ("missing a shortcuts ? add it!") -> leads to partially filled shortcut form
+  * from the search results ("missing your favorite shortcut ? add it!") -> leads to partially filled shortcut form
-* detect duplicates
+* i see a mistake form - to fix typos, change sections etc
 * email - get notified when my app goes live
-*

 general
 * allow change the order of shorcuts